 - Avoid using Maps turn-by-turn directions.
 This mode generates a lot of heat.

 - Turn the iPhone off entirely.
 It's a bit extreme but if you're worried about overheating then keeping the iPhone switched off when not in use can help.
 Hold down the Sleep/Wake button and slide to power off the device.
+(If you've got an X-series, hold down the power button and one of the volume buttons.)

 Hopefully these tips will help you to keep the iPhone running at an acceptable temperature.
 If not, it's possible that there is a more serious fault, and you should make an appointment at Apple's Genius Bar.